Map ColouringApr 2019

 This method is very similar to the “most connected” but in this case the next node to select will update each time.
 When a node is colored the connected nodes are updated with a new saturation number.
 This saturation number tells how many different colors a node neighbours with.
 The other name for this algorithm is DSATUR and is a well known algorithm for completing this problem

 So far it has been interesting on how large NP problems can get and we have to try different algorithms.
 A good enough solution is much easier to get than a perfect solution.
 I will continue to write more about this as I go through the class and it looks like there is some possibility of using local search.
-Below I have included 2 dead-ends which I tried but was unsuccessful.

 Thank you for reading